According to the CDC, there are 2,200 alcohol poisoning deaths in the US each year. That’s an average of nearly 7 per day!

 Getting the person to the emergency room as soon as possible is vital to preventing permanent damage or death from happening.
 When someone is showing signs of alcohol poisoning, never think coffee, a cold shower or sleep will help.
 They have been seriously poisoned and need professional assistance.

-More About The Symptoms of Alcohol Poisoning
+More About The Signs & Alcohol Poisoning Symptoms

 Alcohol (a depressant drug), once ingested, works to slow down some of the body’s functions including heart rate, blood pressure, and breathing.
 When the vital centers have been depressed enough by alcohol, unconsciousness occurs.
 Further, the amount of alcohol that it takes to produce unconsciousness is dangerously close to a fatal dose.
 People who survive alcohol poisoning sometimes suffer irreversible brain damage.